keybits/permanote/README.md

-# PermaNote
+# Permanote

-A personal note taking application.
+A personal note-taking application.

 The app is functional and works on Sandstorm.
 There are a number of feature improvements planned that will be listed here soon.

-Since the app is designed to run on Sandstorm it [doesn't implement user accounts or access control](https://docs.sandstorm.io/en/latest/developing/handbook/#does-not-implement-user-accounts-or-access-control).
+Since the app is designed to run on [Sandstorm](https://sandstorm.io/) it [doesn't implement user accounts or access control](https://docs.sandstorm.io/en/latest/developing/handbook/#does-not-implement-user-accounts-or-access-control).

 ## Warning and help appreciated